EnvModelling/Env_modelling/README.md

 > git clone https://github.com/loftytopping/Env_modelling.git

 This will download the project to the location you are in already.
 You can change this location before running the above command, or move the folder later.
-Github also gives you the option to download a ZIP file of the entire project if you cannot or do not want to use Git.
-Once you have the project downloaded, open a command propmt/terminal and navigate to the project folder.
+Github also gives you the option to download a ZIP file of the entire project if you cannot, or do not want, to use Git.
+Once you have the project downloaded, open a command prompt/terminal and navigate to the project folder.
 We are now going to use the file 'environment.yml' to create a new virtual environment.
 Run the following command:

 > conda env create -f environment.yml

-You will see a number of packages being downloaded, eventually, by the conda package manager which is part of the Anaconda distribution.
+You will see a number of packages being downloaded by the conda package manager which is part of the Anaconda distribution.
 Accept any requests and, when finished, you will see a message that resembles the following:

     To activate this environment, use